LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

    Python instance.
 It is also possible that multiple instances of Python may be installed.

-   [NONDET: operating system versions, patches, variants, distribution if counted as the same target]

 #.
 Get Tahoe-LAFS

    The user is directed to download the latest stable release.
 Release